neondatabase/postgres-sample-dbs/README.md

 ### Create a database in Postgres

 You can load a dataset into any database, but the `psql` commands below assume you have a database named for the dataset.
-To create a database, use a create table statement:
+To create a database, use a `CREATE TABLE` statement:

 ```sql
 CREATE DATABASE [dbname];